grafana/scenes/docusaurus/docs/advanced-variables.md

 title: Variables in custom scene objects
 ---

-[Basic variables](./variables.md) lay the foundation for interactive dashboards.
+[Variables](./variables.md) lay the foundation for interactive dashboards.
 They allow dynamic configuration of which data is queried.

 In addition to standard variables support, Scenes provides an API to make [custom scene objects](./advanced-custom-scene-objects.md) work with variables.
 This API offers many more possibilities for dashboard creators.